An Introduction to Poetry, X. J. Kennedy

 About Apple’s software development process, from a dev’s perspective.
 A very nice gift from a student at the iOS bootcamp I teach at.

 The Chapo Guide to Revolution, Chapo Trap House

 The Algorithm Design Manual, Steven Skiena

 Great read, super useful.
 Want to buy a copy.
-The second half is a good reference of algorithms to use for various types of problems, which is a nice reference, but the first half is even better: It is a more narrative explanation of various techniques of problem-solving, including some real-world applications of the various algorithms discussed.
+The second half is a good reference of algorithms to use for various types of problems, but the first half is even better: It is a more narrative explanation of various techniques of problem-solving, including some real-world applications of the various algorithms discussed.
 Both an entertaining read & extremely educational.